Illustration d'un hippocampe tenant un coton-tige

 What about plastics at DECATHLON?

-DECATHLON is conducting research and modelling work to ultimately reduce the potential for the release of plastics generated by its activities.
-In 2023, its teams developed a dynamic dashboard to make a fresh assessment of the company’s footprint in terms of plastic pollution at the group level, as well as for the countries, sports and industrial processes.
-This tool was developed with Environmental Action using the Plastic Leak Project and Plastic Footprint Network methodologies, and aims to improve data reliability and automate its reporting.
+DECATHLON is conducting research and modelling work to measure and ultimately reduce the plastic pollution footprint its activities generate.
+In 2024, the teams updated the review of the company’s plastic pollution footprint at the Group level, as well as for countries, sports and industrial processes, using a dynamic management report developed with Environmental Action in 2023.
+This report uses methodologies developed by the Plastic Leak Project and the Plastic Footprint Network and aims to make data reporting reliable and automated.

 Teams are using this new study to create a reduction trajectory that aims to keep the company’s activities within planetary boundaries.
 To this end, they have already identified levers to be activated: